alkampfergit/personal-blog/codewrecks/content/post/old/2008/11/improving-the-wcf-logger.md

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2008/11/image-thumb2.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2008/11/image2.png)

 But this is not the only improvement I need.
-Quite often it happens that developer X called you telling â€œWhen I press the button Y the application responds after 20 secondsâ€, then you see with the SQL profiler that tons of query gets issued to the database.
+Quite often it happens that developer X called you telling *When I press the button Y the application responds after 20 seconds*, then you see with the SQL profiler that tons of query gets issued to the database.
 For a layered and complex application it can be difficult to understand where that queries are issued in the code, so I need a way to get a valid stack trace from the logger.
 To accomplish this task I modified the LogMessage object

 {{< highlight sql "linenos=table,linenostart=1" >}}
 [DataContract]